Single Course Enrollment

 Because some courses require prior knowledge and experience in the field, those interested in taking an individual course need to submit the following materials at least two weeks before classes begin:

-• A completed application for single course enrollment
+- A completed single course enrollment application form

 Note that you can’t apply courses taken through single course enrollment toward a degree unless you’ve secured graduate nonmatriculated status first (see below).